celeste1-ops/frequency-syntax-deployment/README.md

 - Cross-language conversions (Chinese ↔ English)
 - Extended real-world use cases

-##🔒 This repository is also governed by FSA License (see FSALICENSE.md)
+📌 This repository is governed by both:

+- The Creative Commons BY-NC 4.0 License (see LICENSE)
+- The Frequency Syntax Agreement (see FSALICENSE.md)